heywoodlh/urlscan-py/README.md

   -h, --help            show this help message and exit --uuid UUID [UUID ...]
-                        UUID(s) to retrieve scans for -s, --save            save UUID with a timestamp to index file for future reference
-  -d, --dir DIRECTORY
+                        UUID(s) to retrieve scans for -d, --dir DIRECTORY
                         directory to save scans to
   -q, --quiet           suppress output